flicstar/flicstar.github.io/games.md

 ![Samorost](https://cdn.cloudflare.steamstatic.com/steam/apps/1580970/header.jpg?t=1669303625#left)

 [Samorost](https://store.steampowered.com/app/1580970/Samorost_1/) 1, 2 and 3 by Amanita Design.
 Surreal and beautiful.
-We definitely needed our walkthrough helper for these games.
 Very enchanting and lovely audio.
+A little gnome and a spaceship.
+Lots of flaura and fauna.
+Do yourself a favor and play these games - we definitely needed our walkthrough for some of the puzzles, but we're still new to gaming.